astronomer/airflow-guides/guides/scheduling-in-airflow.md

 ![Timetable Manual Run](https://assets2.astronomer.io/main/guides/scheduling-in-airflow/timetable_manual_run.png)

-This is a simple timetable that could easily be adjusted or built off of to suit other use cases.
+This is a simple timetable that could easily be adjusted to suit other use cases.
 In general, timetables are completely customizable as long as the methods above are implemented.

 > Note: Be careful when implementing your timetable logic that your `next_dagrun_info` method does not return a `data_interval_start` that is earlier than your DAG's `start_date`.
 This will result in tasks not being executed for that DAG Run.